marijnh/Eloquent-JavaScript/06_object.md

 Constructors, which are functions whose names usually start with a capital letter, can be used with the `new` operator to create new objects.
 The new object's prototype will be the object found in the `prototype` property of the constructor.
 You can make good use of this by putting the properties that all values of a given type share into their prototype.
 There's a `class` notation that provides a clear way to define a constructor and its prototype.

 You can define getters and setters to secretly call methods every time an object's property is accessed.
-Static methods are methods stored in a class's constructor, rather than its prototype.
+Static methods are methods stored in a class's constructor rather than its prototype.

 The `instanceof` operator can, given an object and a constructor, tell you whether that object is an instance of that constructor.